niallbee/capstone/day-2/install-configure-jenkins.md

 This folder also provides the Terraform code for this architecture session.

+The Jenkins controller is the original node in the Jenkins installation.
+The Jenkins controller administers the Jenkins agents and orchastrates their work, including scheduling jobs on agents and monitoring agents.

+In subnet 1, VM1 is the Jenkins controller, and VM2 is the agent.
+This explains why VM2 only allows SSH traffic from VM1 and nowhere else, as VM1 is it's controller.

 ## Getting Started
 Before following this guide, please make sure that you have followed all the previous guides.